-Banking continues to be much more conservative here in Canada, which generally means that they are willing to take on less risk, and in the case of reverse mortgages, are less likely to approve someone to receive a reverse mortgage if they feel like they may not be able to recover their money – that is if the property won’t appreciate in value to offset the reverse mortgage interest.
+Banking continues to be much more conservative here in Canada, which generally means that they are willing to take on less risk, and in the case of reverse mortgages, are less likely to approve someone to receive this if they feel like they may not be able to recover their money – that is if the property won’t appreciate in value to offset the interest that accumulates.

-This means that you can be a lot more confident that when you take out a reverse mortgage here in Canada, you are going to be financially okay and be able to make the most of your reverse mortgage and still leave your home equity in sound condition.
+This means that you can be a lot more confident that when you take out this financial product here in Canada, you are going to be financially okay and be able to make the most of your money and still leave your home equity in sound condition.

 This takes us to similarities between reverse mortgages in the U.S. and Canada:

-- – In both the U.S. and Canada, you cannot take out a reverse mortgage for more than half the equity in your home (the number is actually 55% in Canada).
+- – In both the U.S. and Canada, you cannot take this out for more than half the equity in your home (the number is actually 55% in Canada).

-- – To receive a reverse mortgage, you must not have any outstanding mortgages, outstanding property taxes, or other loans against the home – these can however be paid off and deducted from your reverse mortgage amount if necessary.
+- – To receive the funds, you must not have any outstanding mortgages, outstanding property taxes, or other loans against the home – these can however be paid off and deducted from the amount you borrow – if necessary.
 Any proceeds after paying these off can then be kept.

-- – You never have to make monthly payments towards a reverse mortgage.
+- – You never have to make monthly payments towards it.

 The first point, as seen in some of our previous articles, protects borrowers from being able to pay off the reverse mortgage at the end of the loan from their remaining equity.
 This protects borrowers substantially by ensuring that they or their families don’t become burdened financially should they move or pass away.

-The second point ensures that you are in full possession of your home and can thereby access your full home equity to be able to use a reverse mortgage.
+The second point ensures that you are in full possession of your home and can thereby access your full home equity to be able to use the money.
 This actually protects both you and the lender.
 It protects you because by removing any existing mortgage, you are protected from losing your home for not paying it; it also protects the lender from this happening – they would lose out if this happened as well.

-Lastly, payments on a reverse mortgage – in both Canada and the U.S.A. – are voluntary.
+Lastly, payments on towards the mortgage – in both Canada and the U.S.A. – are voluntary.
 You can make payments if you like – to pay down the interest for example – however you are not required to do this in any way, shape or form.
 And over 95% of reverse mortgage holders in Canada that we work with choose not to make any payments.

 So you can see how the idea behind reverse mortgages in the U.S. and Canada is the same – give seniors access to the home equity they have built up in their home so they can use the funds during their retirement.
 But beyond that, the similarities start to disappear.
 The way reverse mortgages are structured in Canada give borrowers more protection, and prevent unfortunate cases of people losing their homes as was the case in the U.S. prior to 2014.